Holiday Eating Tips

 Food is not a solution

 Around the holidays food is where everyone connects.
-It's part of family traditions and celebrations.
+It's part of every family tradition and celebration.

 Sometimes excess food is way to calm yourself in stressful situations.
 If it becomes habit, food becomes a way to cope or hide feelings you don't want to face.